BartlomiejKulecki/bebop2_multi_uav/README.md

 `~/bebop_ws/src/position_controller/src` and `~/bebop_ws/src/formation_controller/src`, copy the appropriate file / files from the directories there (depending on the number of drones, more information in the readme files located there).\
 You can also change some params in file: `~/bebop_ws/src/formation_controller/config/params.yaml `

-> To run the N drone simulation, you must have N network interfaces, e.g. for three drones you can use a built-in WiFi card, an additional USB WiFi dongle and an Ethernet port.
+> To run the N drone simulation, you must have N network interfaces, e.g. for three drones you can use a built-in WiFi card, an additional USB WiFi dongle, and an Ethernet port.

 Next, compile the code:
 ```